 What is the price of a click?
-Facebook says a click in Southeast Asia is $0.11, this however is not the true cost of a click as implied by the title.
+Facebook says a click Globally is $0.35 on average, this however is not the true cost of a click as implied by the title.
 In “Clicks, Clicking Away to Obscurity” we concluded that there is a lack of direct correlation between clicks and the desired business action (conversion).

 A marketer after exhausting thousands in ad dollars received tens of thousands of clicks to an ad only to realize that the sales needle did not move one bit, “Houston, we have a conversion problem”.
-All that money spent on running ads and not generating a single desired business outcome is the price to pay for planning a marketing campaign to be measured against clicks and not on conversion, but there’s more to the cost of overreliance on clicks as a campaign benchmark which drive businesses to make expensive marketing mistakes:
+All that money that you spend on running ads and not generating a single desired business outcome is the price you pay for planning a marketing campaign to be measured against clicks and not on conversion, but there’s more to the cost of overreliance on clicks as a campaign benchmark which drive businesses to make expensive marketing mistakes:

 Focusing on clicks & not conversion reduces return on investment (ROI)